About the Chapter

 - There is a room in the house dedicated to brothers who have passed too soon and those brothers in the Armed Forces of the United States of America.

-In the spring of 1981, Paul Korst and Ed Okorn discovered a large three story house on East 22nd Street that happened to be an old boarding school.
+In the spring of 1981, Paul Korst and Ed Okorn discovered a large three story house on East 22nd Street that happened to be an old boarding house.
 Paul learned the house was owned by an older gentleman who was willing to sell the house in the form of a land contract.

 Nearing extinction for a time, Beta Upsilon was able to recover with new brothers to replenish the life of the chapter.
 In recent times, Beta Upsilon has won Cleveland State University’s Outstanding Brotherhood Programming, Most Improved GPA, and Outstanding Greek Community Involvement.
 As of 2017, the chapter stands at 18 members strong and hopes to recover with more membership in the future.